ZAKI1905/ActiveTargetSim/README.md

 ./active_target_sim run.mac
 ```

+Output is stored in `muon_output.root` by default.

 ---

 ## Generating Documentation

-If Doxygen is installed, you can generate HTML and PDF documentation with:
+If Doxygen is installed, you can generate full HTML and PDF documentation:

 ```bash
 doxygen Doxyfile
 ```

-Output will be available in the doc/html and doc/latex directories:

-    •	HTML output: doc/html/index.html
-    •	LaTeX output: doc/latex/refman.pdf

-Make sure Graphviz is installed for diagram support.
+- HTML: `doc/html/index.html`
+- PDF: `doc/latex/refman.pdf`

 ---

 ## Physics Motivation

-This simulation explores the production and moderation of muons via primary proton beams.
-A graphite target initiates pion production, and pions decay into muons.
-High-Z materials like tungsten are used to efficiently capture and stop muons due to their short radiation length and high density.
-The configuration also allows insertion of magnetic fields to steer particles, paving the way for future optimization or staged moderation.

-Though designed generically, the setup is relevant to R&D efforts in muon-related technologies such as:
-• Muon beam production
-• Particle stopping optimization
-• Muon-catalyzed fusion system design (future use)
+Muon production begins with proton–nucleus collisions in the upstream graphite target, generating pions that decay in flight.
+The design uses high-density tungsten converters to moderate and stop muons.

+New features include a **D-T gas region** with a localized magnetic field to explore the possibility of capturing muons in a fusion-relevant context.
+While full modeling of fusion reactions is outside current scope, this setup opens the door to downstream integration with fusion reaction models.

+The simulation is well-suited for:

+- Muon beamline studies
+- Target design optimization
+- Precursor designs for muon-catalyzed fusion systems

 ---

-## Future Directions
+## Current Limitations and Future Directions

-This simulation serves as a foundation for exploring detector layouts and beamline optimization in muon-related applications.
-While the code is not specific to muon-catalyzed fusion, its modularity supports extensions toward that direction.
+- **Muon filtering logic is complete**, but visualization of sequential events (flipping one-by-one) is not supported in Geant4 GUI by default.
+Current viewer accumulates all kept events.
+- **Pion absorption** vs. **decay-in-flight** remains a key design tradeoff.
+Many pions decay inside the tungsten converter layers, limiting escape probability.
+- **D-T fusion interaction modeling** is **not yet implemented**.
+However, the current geometry and field setup support future addition of cross-section-based reaction tracking or yield estimation.

+### To-Do / Next Steps

+- Implement angular collimation or magnetic steering before D-T region
+- Investigate pion decay lengths vs. absorption lengths in tungsten
+- Extend detector with scoring planes or time-of-flight windows
+- Add secondary reaction modeling (e.g., fusion triggers)

 ---

 ## License

 This project is open for academic and research use.
-If you use this code in your work, please cite this repository or contact the author.
+Please cite or link to this repository if you use or modify the code.

+---